IBPS Clerk mains exam 2017 results declared, check before this date

 The IBPS Clerk mains exam 2017 results have been declared.
 The results declared by the Institute of Banking Personnel Selection is available on the official website.

-You will be able to download the results till May 1.
+You will be able to download the results until May 1.
 The online examinations were held on January 21.
 Earlier, the IBPS declared the preliminary examination results in December 2017.
 The preliminary exams were conducted on December 2, 3 and 9 last year at various locations across the country for hiring to the posts of 7000 vacancies.

 The participating banks are, Allahabad Bank, Andhra Bank, Bank of Baroda, Bank of India, Bank of Maharashtra, Canara Bank, Central Bank of India, Corporation Bank, Dena Bank, Indian Bank, Indian Overseas Bank, Oriental Bank of Commerce, Punjab National Bank, Punjab & Sind Bank, Syndicate Bank, UCO Bank, Union Bank of India, United Bank of India and Vijaya Bank.